chrisl8/ArloBot/README.md

 `ros2 topic echo /odom`
 Should spew a steady stream of text too quickly to read, this is the odom coming from the Propeller board.

+## Wheels go?
+This should make wheels go, theoretically drive in a circle, but I put the robot up on blocks at this point:
+`ros2 topic pub /cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"`